opencui/opendu/opencui/finetune/README.md

 There are at lease two instructed models you might need to fine-tune for better performance.
 But you can only do this when you have some reasonable amount of labeled example available.
-The goal of fine-tuning code base is make it possible for the advanced developers to squeeze the last bit of the performance of this architecture, for most of the developer, we hope the default configuration plus the hotfixing capability is enough.
+The goal of fine-tuning code base is to make it possible for the advanced developers to squeeze the last bit of the performance of this architecture, for most of the developer, we hope the default configuration plus the hotfixing capability is enough.

 While it is possible to fine-tune both the generator and embedding needed by retrieval, we will support the